ctmann/Federal.Budget/README.md

 ## Purpose
 Download and compile all versions of the OMB 'Public Database' from the GPO website: https://www.gpo.gov/fdsys/browse/collectionGPO.action?collectionCode=BUDGET

+## How to Update this data (for new years)
+1. Choose 'to.year': All OMB public databases FY2008-to.year will be downloaded and stored in nested df

+2. Choose only one budget type:  budget.authority / outlays will be processed and exported as .csv

+Caution: Sync Github account after each selection, otherwise the .csv upload will exceed limits and the repository will break.

 ## Source Notes
 The Governnment Publishing Office (GPO) keeps an archive of Presidential Budget Requests.
 The 'Public Database' (xls, .csv files) are available beginning in FY1998.